Slieve Croob Transmitter Road Walk / ‘The Twelve Cairns’ Walk

 To begin the walk pass through green kissing gate which gives pedestrian access onto the metalled transmitter road serving the several transmitter masts on the summit of the mountain.
 The road is open to rough mountain grazing on either side and the sheep wander across the road making it muddy in places.

 Follow the road to its very end, passing an interpretative board near the summit.
 At the end of the road, look up onto the mountain – there are 3 stiles giving access to the summit.
 The ground here is open mountain and can be uneven and muddy.

 Retrace your steps down the transmitter road.
-Near the second yellow grit bin, to the right of the path, the River Lagan rises unobtrusively.
+The River Lagan rises unobtrusively.
 Take a couple of steps off the path and you may hear the gurgle of the stream.
 As you continue to walk down the road you will see the River Lagan cutting its way down the mountain to the right.
 Please keep to the road as the land on either side is privately owned.